lahatfield/agile-octopus/README.md

 2. Add the bot to any Telegram chats you want alerts in (group chat or DMs).
 The bot only ever reacts to slash commands, which Telegram delivers to bots regardless of privacy mode, so leave privacy mode on (the default) and it'll never see ordinary chat messages.
-   This repository uses the bot token as a secret to communicate with the Telegram API.

-3. Register your Telegram chat by sending `/start` (or any other valid command, see below).

-4. Make your own copy of this repository and upload it to GitHub.
+3. Make your own copy of this repository and upload it to GitHub.

-5. Create another empty and private GitHub repository and obtain a PAT (Personal Access Token) with read and write permissions.
+4. Create another empty and private GitHub repository and obtain a PAT (Personal Access Token) with read and write permissions.
+Give it a first commit (e.g. tick "Add a README" on creation) so GitHub Actions has something to check out.

-6. Under Settings/Secrets and variables/Actions, create two repository secrets:
+5. Under Settings → Secrets and variables → Actions, create two repository secrets:

-   STATE_REPO_TOKEN: The PAT for the empty repository you just created.
+   - `STATE_REPO_TOKEN`: The PAT for the empty repository you just created.

-   TELEGRAM_BOT_TOKEN: The bot token for your Telegram bot.
+   - `TELEGRAM_BOT_TOKEN`: The bot token for your Telegram bot, used as a secret to communicate with the Telegram API.

+6. Register your Telegram chat by sending `/start` (or any other valid command, see below).

 There are two scheduled GitHub Actions workflows (see `.github/workflows/`):